senseexcel/senseexcel/install_guide.md

 ## 6. Explaining the User Interface

-To get the most out of your Sense Excel experience it is necessary to understand the UI (User Interface) used in Sense Excel.
-The  picture below shows the “Qlik Sense” toolbar as well as the features that make up Sense Excel.
+To get the most out of your Sense Excel experience, it is necessary to understand the UI (User Interface) used in Sense Excel.
+The  picture below shows the “SENSE” toolbar as well as the features that make up Sense Excel.

  ![Toolbar](https://github.com/senseexcel/senseexcel/blob/master/images/SE-Toolbar.PNG)